House of Lords: Committees

-Current composition
+Composition

-There are currently sitting members of the House of Lords, of which 667 are life peers (as of 2 October 2023) and 228 are women (see:Women in the House of Lords).
-An additional Lords are ineligible to participate, including two peers who are constitutionally disqualified as members of the Judiciary.
+As of May 2026 there are sitting members of the House of Lords, of whom 667 were life peers as of 2 October 2023, and 228 were women (see:Women in the House of Lords).
+An additional lords are ineligible to participate, including two peers who are constitutionally disqualified as members of the judiciary.

-The House of Lords Act 1999 allocated 75 of the 92 hereditary peers to the parties based on the proportion of hereditary peers that belonged to that party in 1999:
+From 1999 until the removal of the remaining hereditary peers in 2026, the House of Lords Act 1999 allocated 75 of the 92 hereditary peers to the parties based on the proportion of hereditary peers that belonged to that party in 1999: